Tutorial: Predict automobile price with the designer

 The final pipeline should look something like this:

-In the Set up pipeline run dialog box, select + New experiment for the Experiment.
+In the Set up pipeline run dialog box, select Create new.

 Experiments group similar pipeline runs together.
 If you run a pipeline multiple times, you can select the same experiment for successive runs.